— When two eras meet.

 Sextet in C major, op.
 37 -

-Calling a chamber music piece Chamber Music may be an understatement, but listen to the piece and you'll understand why.
-This is innovative chamber music of the highest order: The work's 18 short movements are evocatively set to music poems by Irishman James Joyce (1882—1941), composed by Frenchman Camille Pépin .
-The cycle tells a true story: from the beginning of love to the waning passion, which ultimately leads to a tender friendship between two lovers.
+Naming a piece of chamber music for Chamber Music may be an overstatement, but listen to the piece and you'll understand why.
+This is innovative chamber music of the highest order: The work's 18 short movements are evocatively set to music poems by James Joyce (1882—1941), composed by Camille Pépin.
+The cycle tells a true story: From the beginning of love to the waning passion, which ultimately leads to a tender friendship between two lovers.
 The passion is present, both in words and in music.

-Ernö , or Ernst von Dohnányi's C major sextet is majestic music filled with heroic themes and, yes, enchanting moods.
-The desire is present here too — the desire for the surprise of the next theme, for the next artistic ornamentation, or the desire for the next musical idea.
+Ernö, or Ernst von Dohnányi's C Major Sextet is majestic music filled with heroic themes and enchanting moods.
+You never know what to expect of the next theme, the next artistic ornamentation, or the desire for the next musical idea.
 The instrumentation is almost the same as in Pépin — a rather unusual constellation, but carefully chosen for its evocative, symphonic expression.

 We wish you an enjoyable, unique concert experience with us.
 Welcome!